 For Health Information Week 2019 a new collection of books on health and wellbeing topics was been created.
 You can find links to books on things like exercise, mindfulness and more from the PDF below

 Ebooks from Oxford

-You can now access the full collection of Oxford University Press ebooks in health via Oxford Medicine Online.
+You can access the full collection of Oxford University Press ebooks in health via Oxford Medicine Online.
 So every Oxford Handbook, Oxford Textbook, Emergencies in, Oxford Desk References whenever you need it.
-And online offers additional possibilities so the Oxford Textbook of Medicine was updated in February and includes extra chapters, videos and so on.
-You can download high quality images for your power point slides.
+And online offers additional possibilities so books like Oxford Textbook of Medicine is updated on a regular basis and includes extra chapters, videos etc. You can download high quality images for your power point slides.
 Login free access is available via IP on GSTT and King's College London Library PCs, via the Kwiki ebooks page at KCH or via OpenAthens from anywhere.

 To login via OpenAthens - go to OxfordMedicine.com select "Sign in" and then "Login with Athens/Access Management Federation".
 At this point you need to identify yourself as being part of "NHS England" by either typing into the list or selecting the option when offered if you have accessed the site before.
 You will then be prompted for your OpenAthens login.